ibmdb/python-ibmdb/README.md

 <a name="prereq"></a>
 ## Pre-requisites
-Install Python 2.7 or Python 3 <= 3.11.
-The minimum python version supported by driver is python 2.7 and the latest version supported is python 3.11 except version 3.3 as it has reached end-of-life.
+Install Python 3.7 <= 3.11.
+The minimum python version supported by driver is python 3.7 and the latest version supported is python 3.11.

 > **For MacOS M1 / Apple Silicon chip system**
 >